Which place is cheaper, Corfu or Paphos?

 It's hard to know how much time to spend in Corfu.
 For many, it makes a great getaway for five days.
 Make sure you spend some time hiking while you're in the area.
 With all of its activities, you can easily fill five days here.
 It has many unique tourist attractions and fascinating things to do.

-You'll find museums and nightlife around the overlooked destination of Paphos.
+You'll find museums and nightlife around the coastal destination of Paphos.
 You can also relax and pamper yourself at one of the resorts.
 Take your pick from the many activities offered here.
 One week is plenty of time to see everything, even with extra days to spare.

-Many travelers enjoy the scuba diving and snorkeling and shopping when visiting the breathtaking destination of Corfu.
+Many travelers enjoy the scuba diving and snorkeling and shopping when visiting the natural destination of Corfu.
 This island offers a variety of activities to choose from.
 Many travelers plan to spend time hiking while in the area.
 If you have one week, this is a great place to go.
 This would be the perfect place to spend one week, as it has just the right amount of activities.

 These are the overall average travel costs for the two destinations.